 If the goal of your organization is to provide the right IT/business services to your customers, whether internal or external, service portfolio management (or “portfolio management” as it’s now called in ITIL 4 – there’s more on this later) is a vital step towards meeting governance requirements and delivering value.
-In terms of available best practice, service portfolio management is an enabling part of ITIL and something that IT organizations should be undertaking.
+In terms of available IT service management (ITSM) best practice, service portfolio management is an enabling part of ITIL and something that IT organizations should be undertaking.

 On the surface, service portfolio management seems simple.
 It’s the full portfolio of IT/business services available to customers, with its purpose – in my opinion – being to help provide business justification for each service by ensuring they deliver maximum value within managed risks and costs.
 This end-to-end practice offers many useful benefits, and yet, for many companies, it isn’t employed to its fullest extent.

 In ITIL v3/2011, service portfolio management is the management of a service portfolio, where this portfolio lists information related to the service and its current status, plus the history of each service.
 The service portfolio is typically viewed in three parts:

 - The service catalog which provides an overview of all services that are visible, and buyable, to customer.

 - The service pipeline which captures the status of any services that aren’t yet live and visible to customers, typically because they’re proposed services or under development.
 This portfolio segment also details the future growth and timeline for each service.